George VIII: Captivity and Release

 With no central authority in place, the kingdom descended into political chaos.
 Following the capture of George VIII and the flight of Constantine to western Georgia, the Georgian throne was left vacant.
 The king remained a hostage of Qvarqvare II until the early months of 1466.
 In February of that year, Bagrat II of Imereti marched with his army to the Georgian capital and, after granting two villages to the catholicos David, was crowned King of Georgia under the name Bagrat VI, thereby deposing the imprisoned monarch.
 The new ruler controlled most of Georgia except for the province of Kakheti, which rebelled against his autocratic rule and proclaimed the noble David of Didoeti as its regional governor.
 (Note: Georgian sources disagree on the status of this David:Vakhushti of Kartli and Marie-Félicité Brosset say that he was a self-proclaimed king who later founded the dynasty of the kings of Kakheti.
 Modern historians, such as William Edward David Allen, Kalistrat Salia, and Donald Rayfield, do not recognise the existence of this character.
 Nodar Asatiani mentioned that he was a local governor of mysterious origin who preceded George VIII as ruler of Kakheti.)

-Although Qvarqvare II had supported Bagrat’s rise, he soon came to fear the growing power of the new monarch.
+Although Qvarqvare II had supported Bagrat's rise, he soon came to fear the growing power of the new monarch.
 For Samtskhe, political stability in Georgia posed a direct threat to the separatist ambitions of the Jaqeli dynasty—regardless of who sat on the throne.
 The atabeg—identified by contemporary historians as Qvarqvare II, or by Vakhushti of Kartli as his son Baadur—entered into negotiations with the deposed king.
-Under the terms of their agreement, George VIII promised to pardon Samtskhe’s rebellion, guarantee Akhaltsikhe’s autonomy, and renounce his claims over western Georgia in exchange for his release.
-A lesser-known version of events adds that he was compelled to marry Princess Tamar Jaqeli, the atabeg’s daughter, despite still being wed to Nestan-Darejan, who was residing in Tbilisi at the time.
+Under the terms of their agreement, George VIII promised to pardon Samtskhe's rebellion, guarantee Akhaltsikhe's autonomy, and renounce his claims over western Georgia in exchange for his release.
+A lesser-known version of events adds that he was compelled to marry Princess Tamar Jaqeli, the atabegs daughter, despite still being wed to Nestan-Darejan, who was residing in Tbilisi at the time.

 Placed in command of a Samtskhe army, George VIII attempted to invade Kartli in 1466 but faced widespread resistance from the local nobility, who feared his retribution should he return to power.
 Defeated in Kartli, he retreated with the atabeg and his troops to Kakheti, then under the rule of David of Didoeti.
 In this eastern Georgian province, George gained the support of the petty nobility—likely out of respect for his earlier tenure as its governor.
-He soon defeated David, despite the latter’s military backing from King Bagrat VI, forcing him to retreat into the mountainous regions of Kakheti.
-George established himself in the province’s central territories but lacked the strength to consolidate full control.
+He soon defeated David, despite the latter's military backing from King Bagrat VI, forcing him to retreat into the mountainous regions of Kakheti.
+George established himself in the province's central territories but lacked the strength to consolidate full control.

 Meanwhile, the atabeg returned to Samtskhe and declared its independence, while George VIII remained in Kakheti.
 This marked the beginning of a definitive fragmentation of the Georgian kingdom and the end of its political unity.